17 min read

 – Residential Property

-Carriers like Kin are turning to geospatial analytics for the most recent and accurate property information, giving them the confidence to accurately price risk when offering online quotes to customers shopping for homeowners insurance online.
-Geospatial analytics also helps insurers make faster and more accurate underwriting decisions while reserving physical inspections for situations that require additional scrutiny.
+Carriers like Kin and Florida Peninsula are turning to geospatial analytics for the most recent and accurate property information, including critical risk factors with proven loss-predictive power, to improve on their traditional data sources.
+This gives them the confidence to accurately price risk when offering online quotes to customers shopping for homeowners insurance online.
+Geospatial analytics also helps insurers catch undesirable risks earlier, fast-track desirable risks, and make faster and more accurate underwriting decisions while reserving physical inspections for situations that warrant additional scrutiny.

 Then there are renewals.
 After a property is underwritten, the profile on that property is often never updated again.
-By incorporating timely geospatial property data analytics into renewal workflows, insurers like CSAA reduce inspections of roofs known to be high-quality, provide more accurate pricing at renewal, and helping members proactively mitigate future risk by cutting vegetation back before damage occurs.
-With automated change detection, insurers can also know when the risk profile of a property has meaningfully changed and right-size insurance coverage to offer the best protection.
+By incorporating timely geospatial property data analytics into renewal workflows, insurers like CSAA reduce inspections of roofs known to be high-quality, provide more accurate pricing at renewal, and help members proactively mitigate future risk by cutting vegetation back before damage occurs.
+With automated change detection, insurers can also know when a property’s risk profile has meaningfully changed and right-size insurance coverage to offer the best protection.

 – Commercial Property

-External property condition data unearthed through geospatial analytics is also correlated to overall property risk and internal claims.
+The Hartford, Mercury Insurance, and other insurers leverage this and our commercial property intelligence to unearth insights on commercial property risk through the power of geospatial analytics.
 Building roof condition, for instance, is linked to higher wind and hail losses and business interruption claims.
 Likewise, lot debris is linked to liability losses.
-In addition to helping insurers avoid unnecessary inspection costs, post-bind pricing changes, and unexpected, downstream losses, geospatial analysis enables innovative new underwriting strategies.
+In addition to helping insurers avoid unnecessary inspection costs, post-bind pricing changes, and unexpected downstream losses, geospatial analysis enables innovative new underwriting strategies.

 – Natural Catastrophes: Wildfire, Wind, and Hail

 Modern geospatial analytics solutions can provide insurers with on-demand access to structured data on important wildfire risk down to the specific property level, including proximity to surrounding fuel load.
-According to our own data, for instance, homes in very high hazard zones with heavy vegetation coverage have 5X higher losses than those with more defensible surroundings.
-By identifying property attributes such as roof geometry, insurers are better able to capture premium, triage inspections, and avoid unexpected losses.
+According to our data, homes in very high-hazard zones with heavy vegetation coverage have 5X higher losses than those with more defensible surroundings.
+By identifying property attributes such as roof geometry, insurers can better capture premium, triage inspections, and avoid unexpected losses.

 Real Estate